ew947202/obsidian_vault/20 Projects/21 RHCSA/Part I Performing Basic System Management Tasks/01 Using Essential Tools/Basic Shell Skills.md

 ### Using Pipes

 pipe - *can be used to catch the output of one command and use that as input for a second command*
+>[!example]+ history | grep cat
+>*This will run the history command and the feed those results into a grep command that searches for any commands that contain the text cat.*

+### Editing Files with vim